ngangao/lol-omics/README.md

 ## What this is (and isn't)

 LOL is a **reproducibility and accessibility tool**, not a new machine learning method.
-Latent representation learning on gene expression data — PCA and VAE-based — is well established; see [Way & Greene 2018 ("Tybalt")](https://doi.org/10.1101/174474) for the foundational VAE approach this package's VAE module is inspired by, and [Way et al. 2020](https://doi.org/10.1186/s13059-020-02021-3) for why latent dimensionality shouldn't be fixed to a single choice.
+Latent representation learning on gene expression data (PCA and VAE-based) is well established.
+See [Way & Greene 2018 ("Tybalt")](https://doi.org/10.1101/174474) for the foundational VAE approach this package's VAE module is inspired by, and [Way et al. 2020](https://doi.org/10.1186/s13059-020-02021-3) for why latent dimensionality shouldn't be fixed to a single choice.
 What LOL adds is a small, well-documented, laptop-friendly pipeline that goes from a **GEO accession straight through to a cross-validated phenotype predictor**, with both a linear (PCA) and non-linear (VAE) latent method available side by side so you can see which one actually helps on *your* dataset rather than assuming one is better.

 LOL deliberately does **not** target single-cell data.
 That's a much larger-scale, better-served niche (see [scvi-tools](https://scvi-tools.org/)); LOL stays in the bulk RNA-seq / microarray regime, where cohorts are small enough (tens to a few hundred samples) to train comfortably on a laptop with 8GB of RAM.